mutisyag/ozone/doc/roles.md

 ## Party Read-Only

 Contacts belong to one party and can **view** all data reported by their party.
-It's similar to the _Auditor_ role, but restricted to a single Party.
+It's similar to the _Secretariat Read-Only_ role, but restricted to a single Party.

 ## Public users